-In individuals with normal immune systems, CMV infection is often asymptomatic or manifested as infectious mononucleosis-like syndrome (fever, lymphadenopathy, and atypical lymphocytosis).
+In individuals with normal immune systems, cytomegalovirus (CMV) infection is often asymptomatic or manifests as infectious mononucleosis-like syndrome (fever, lymphadenopathy, and atypical lymphocytosis).

-In immunocompromised individuals (patients with AIDS and transplant recipients), disease manifests with fever, bone marrow suppression, and tissue-invasive disease such as pneumonia, hepatitis, colitis, nephritis, and retinitis.
+In immunocompromised individuals (patients with AIDS and transplant recipients), disease manifests with fever, bone marrow suppression, and tissue-invasive disease such as pneumonitis, hepatitis, colitis, nephritis, and retinitis.

-In an immunologically-naive fetus, CMV infection may lead to cytomegalic inclusion disease, characterized by severe neurologic abnormalities, mental retardation, and hearing defects.
+In the fetus, CMV infection may lead to cytomegalic inclusion disease, characterized by severe neurologic abnormalities, intellectual disability, and hearing defects.

-Tests for diagnosis include: viral culture, serology, pp65 antigenemia test, histopathology, and nucleic acid amplification and detection systems, most commonly quantitative PCR-based assays.
+Tests for diagnosis include: serology, pp65 antigenemia test, histopathology, and nucleic acid amplification and detection systems, most commonly quantitative polymerase chain reaction-based assays.

 In immunocompetent individuals, infection is usually self-limited; therefore, treatment is usually not indicated.

 In patients with compromised immune function, the treatment of choice is oral valganciclovir or intravenous ganciclovir.
 Intravenous foscarnet and cidofovir are less preferred agents.